alekgomes/ifood-frontend-test/README.md

 We will use one API from Spotify Web API.
 You should follow the Spotify guide in order to create a token needed to access Spotify's API.
-To mount the API filter fields on the filter component, you **must** consume the API that provides the metadata about the fields (Link 1).
-You could use Material UI, Bootstrap or any other toolkit to accelerate your resolution.
+To mount the API filter fields on the filter component, you **must** consume the API that provides the metadata about the fields (Link 1). oYou culd use Material UI, Bootstrap or any other toolkit to accelerate your resolution.
 We will not provide any UI prototype or design.

 ## Non functional requirements